pdolezal/net.yetamine.nls/README.md

 ## Library design ##

-A resource bundle analogue is provided as the `ResourcePackage` interface (or in most cases using its more limited parent, `ResourceSupplier`, is sufficient).
-This interface serves as a factory for all supported resource types: a constant string, a message template and a numeric template.
-Resource reference exist as companions of the resource types in order to enable comfortable access to the resources.
+A resource bundle analogue is provided as the `ResourcePackage` interface (or in most cases using its more limited parent, `ResourceProvider`, is sufficient).
+This interface serves as a factory for various resource types.
+Resource reference exist as companions of outstanding resource types in order to enable comfortable access to the resources.

-The client code uses just a mechanism-agnostic resource references and uses an externally supplied resource packages to resolve the resources.
+The client code uses just a mechanism-agnostic resource references and uses an externally provided resource packages to resolve the resources.
 Because the resource package is an interface that does not require much, nor specifies any class loader details, it can hide much more easily alternative means like external resources even without using any `ResourceBundle` if not suitable, or even combining more means together.

-As you can see, object resources are not supported.
-Object resources seem to be used too rarely to really bother with them, so omitting their support is a deliberate design decision made in order to balance the requirements, complexity and the amount of commonly used functionality.

 For better understanding the implications of the design, see examples below.